LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Experiments

 \subsection{Datasets}

-\textbf{Training data.} We use the annotated datasets from our pipeline.
-We train our object-level model using Objaverse~\cite{deitke2023objaverse}, while using the combination of 3D-FRONT~\cite{fu20213d} and ScanNet++~\cite{yeshwanth2023scannet++} for indoor model training.
-Please refer to Sec.~\ref{sec:lari_data} for the number of training samples.
+\textbf{Training data.} We train the object and scene model separately.
+For the object model, we use the Objaverse~\citep{deitke2023objaverse} dataset, which contains around 192K images.
+For the scene model, we use the 3D-FRONT~\citep{fu20213d}, including around 108K images. \rl{As 3D-Front is a synthetic dataset that may result in real-world generalization problems,} we also use the ScanNet++~\citep{yeshwanth2023scannet++}, a real-world 3D-scanned dataset containing around 48K images.

-\textbf{Evaluation data.} For object-level evaluation, we use the full set of Google Scanned Objects (GSO)~\cite{downs2022google} containing 1{,}030 objects, with images rendered by~\cite{liu2023zero}'s script.
+\textbf{Evaluation data.} For object-level evaluation, we use the full set of Google Scanned Objects (GSO)~\citep{downs2022google} containing 1{,}030 objects, with images rendered by~\citep{liu2023zero}'s script.
 We set elevation angles to $[0^{\circ},30^{\circ},60^{\circ}]$ and render 12 images with even azimuth angles for each elevation, resulting in 37080 images.
-For scene-level evaluation, we choose the SCRREAM dataset~\cite{jung2024scrream}, a real-world indoor dataset with complete scanned meshes for all scene components (chair, table, sofa, \etc).
-We sample video frames at an interval of 5 and use frames with at least 30\% of the pixels containing an unseen structure, leading to 460 images.
+For scene-level evaluation, we select an individual subset of 3D-Front~\citep{fu20213d} with no overlap with the training data.
+Meanwhile, we also choose the SCRREAM dataset~\citep{jung2024scrream}, a real-world indoor dataset with complete scanned meshes for all scene components (chair, table, sofa, \textit{etc}).
+We sample SCRREAM video frames at an interval of 5.
+For both datasets, we select frames with at least 30\% of the pixels containing unseen structures, leading to 460 SCRREAM images and 2300 3D-FRONT images.
+As ScanNet++ contains incomplete unseen regions, we mainly adopt its partial non-training images for visualizations.